-(Eastern) property to indicate that the Cadwallader shear may prove to be a major normal fault, with marked horizontal offset in a direction opposite to that assumed by earlier investigators.
-Fergusson Overthrust: This structure was first described by Cairnes as one of "principal" northeasterly-dipping faults.
-The Fergusson Overthrust, now so named because all exploration to date points to a single major structure, is a reverse fault which has resulted in the late Paleozoic (Fergusson Series) rocks being thrust against and over the Mesozoic series.
-Forming as it does the fault contact between unlike rock types, it can be traced at intervals along the three or four miles of the Cadwallader Gold Belt and continues to the southeast for a probable eight miles To the northwest of the Bralorne mine the course of the more.
-Fergusson Overthrust becomes involved and obscure, as does the Cadwallader shear to the south, with probably later, northerly trending, westward dipping cross-faults, that parallel the general course of the Hurley River canyons.
+(Fergusson Series) rocks being " "ust against and over the Mesozoic . es.
+Forming as it does the fault contact between unlike rock types, it can be traced at intervals along the three or four miles of the Cadwallader Gold Belt and continues to the southeast for a probable eight miles more.
+To the northwest of the Bralorne mine the course of the Fergusson Overthrust becomes involved and obscure, as does the Cadwallader shear to the south, with probably later, northerly trending, westward dipping cross-faults, that parallel the general course of the Hurley River canyons.

 The Fergusson Overthrust is roughly parallel to the Cadwallader shear zone, striking about north 45 degrees west, but it dips more flatly (averaging about 60 degrees) in the opposite direction or to the northeast.
-The course of the Fergusson Overthrust is sub-parallel to the formational trend in strike and dip and it slices along the contact of the north Greenstone Band and Hurley-Noel sediments, being in the main just within the latter.
+The course of the Fergusson Overthrust is subparallel to the formational trend in strike and dip and it slices along the contact of the north Greenstone Band and Hurley-Noel sediments, being in the main just within the latter.

-The Fergusson Overthrust has been cut through or closely approached in the Taylor Bridge River workings of the Bralorne the 51-cast drifts of the Empire mine, the 40 vein workings mine; in the Pioneer mine, the vertical diamond drill hole on the (Holland property (due north of the Pioneer mine), and the underground workings and surface drilling on the Pacific (Eastern) property.
-Where exposed, the Fergusson Overthrust consists of a zone of intensely sheared serptentinized rock, at least 100 feet in width.
-Where approached from the south as in the Bralorne 51-cast workings, the foot-wall greenstone of the Fergusson Overthrust becomes increasingly schistose and incompetent.
+The Fergusson Overthrust has been cut through or closely approached in the Taylor Bridge River workings of the Bralorne mine; the 51-east drifts of the Empire mine, the 40 vein workings

+In the Pioneer mine, the vertical diamond drill hole on the Holland proper ty (due north of the Pioneer mine), and the underground workings and surface drilling on the Pacific (Eastern) property.
+Where exposed, the Fergusson Overthrust consists of a zone of intensely sheared serpentinized rock, at least 100 feet in width.
+Where npproached from the south as in the Bralorne 51-cast workings, the foot-wall greenstone of the Fergusson Overthrust becomes increasingly schistose and incompetent.
 The origin of the serpentine and talcose material in the Fergusson Overthrust poses an interesting problem.
-On the Pioneer property in the 40-vein hangingwall diamond drilling, it appears to have been derived, at least in part, from serpentinization of the basal conglomerate of the Hurley-Noel sediments.
+On the Pioneer property in the 40-vein hanging wall diamond drilling, it appears to have been derived, at least in part, from serpentinization of the basal conglomerate of the Hurley-Noel sediments.